MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Experiments

 The results on \emph{Winter church} confirm the results we obtain on \emph{red vehicle} and again our MineGAN approaches improve significantly over the TransferGAN.
 The main difference is that on this dataset the results with MineGAN(fusion) are better than those based on MineGAN(multi); the FID score drops significantly from 80.4 to 75.4.
 As discussed, this is expected, since for the correct generation of a single Winter church image, knowledge from both pretrained GANS is beneficial.
 Again, the best results are obtained with MineGAN++(fusion), leading to a further drop of more than 6 FID points.

 Fig.~\ref{fig:target_vehicles}~(a,b) shows the synthesized images.
 As expected, the limited amount of data makes training from scratch result in overfitting.
-Both TransferGAN~\cite{wang2018transferring} and ADGAN~\cite{zhao2020leveraging} produce only high-quality output samples for one of the two classes (the class that coincides with the pretrained model) as they cannot extract knowledge from both pretrained GANs.
+Both TransferGAN~\citep{wang2018transferring} and ADGAN~\citep{zhao2020leveraging} produce only high-quality output samples for one of the two classes (the class that coincides with the pretrained model) as they cannot extract knowledge from both pretrained GANs.
 On the other hand, MineGAN generates high-quality images by successfully transferring the knowledge from both source domains simultaneously.
-MineGAN (fusion) further improves the performance, especially for the winter-church image.
+MineGAN (fusion) further improves the performance, especially for the winter-church image. {Finally, MineGAN++ has the best visual quality.}

 \minisection{Bedroom and Tower datasets} To demonstrate the scalability of MineGAN with multiple pretrained models, we conduct experiments using four different generators, each trained on a different LSUN category including \textit{livingroom}, \textit{kitchen}, \textit{church}, and \textit{bridge}.
-We consider two different Off-manifold target datasets, one with \textit{bedroom} images and one with \textit{tower} images, both containing 200 images.
+We consider two different Far-domain target datasets, one with \textit{bedroom} images and one with \textit{tower} images, both containing 200 images.
 Table~\ref{table:lsun_fid_pro}~(top) shows that our method obtains significantly better FID scores even when we choose the most relevant pretrained GAN to initialize training for TransferGAN.
 The conclusions are similar to previous experiments: both MineGAN(multi) and MineGAN(fusion) obtain similar improved results, whereas the best results are obtained with the Sparse Subnetwork Selection.
 In general, on all datasets we see that we improve the FID score by almost 20 points when compared with the naive finetuning approach (TransferGAN).

 Table~\ref{table:lsun_fid_pro}~(bottom) shows that the miner identifies the relevant pretrained models, e.g. transferring knowledge from \textit{bridge} and \textit{church} for the target domain \textit{tower}.
 Finally, Fig.~\ref{fig:target_vehicles}~(c,d) provides visual examples.